 Versailles Palace, located in the western suburbs of Paris, is one of the most popular tourist destinations in France.
-Normally, I’m not a fan of such iconic tourism sites, as they’re often overrated and offer little opportunity to truly experience local culture.
-But in the case of Versailles I made an exception because this lavish palace has figured so prominently in historic events ranging from the popularization of chocolate by Louis XIV; to the signing of the Treaty of Paris in 1763, in which France pledged to help the United States in the Revolutionary War; to the reign of Louis XVI and his bride, Marie Antoinette, which ended badly when Louis was sent to the guillotine during the French Revolution.
+I’m not often a fan of such iconic tourism sites, as they’re often overrated and offer little opportunity to truly experience local culture.
+But visiting Versailles falls into an entirely different category, as it has figured prominently in so many historic events.
+The Treaty of Paris, in which France pledged to help the United States fight the Revolutionary War, was signed here in 1763.
+Versailles also figured prominently in the French Revolution.
+It was from this palace that Marie Antoinette supposedly declared, “Let them eat cake,” and from which Louis XVI was sent to the guillotine.
+Chocolate, which we take for granted today, was popularized at Versailles during the reigns of Louis VIII, XIV, and XV, all of whom believed it to be an aphrodisiac.
 I particularly wanted to see the Hall of Mirrors, site of the signing of the Treaty of Versailles that ended World War I, and the magnificent gardens designed by Louis XIV.

-In an effort to avoid the mob that descends upon Versailles Palace every weekend, I opted to visit on a Tuesday.
+Of course, it is always an option to take one of the many day trips offered by local tour operators.
+However, since I dislike being tied to a strict schedule, I usually prefer to make my own arrangements.
+With the help of this article about how to plan day trips from Paris to Versailles, I was able to travel independently and spend as much time as I wanted exploring Chateau de Versailles.
+In an effort to avoid the mob that descends upon the palace every weekend, I opted to visit Versailles on a Tuesday.
 Even so, the crowds were suffocating.
 Shoulder-to-shoulder, I shuffled from one opulent room to another, stopping whenever the throngs parted enough to capture a decent photo.
 After what seemed like hours I finally reached the Hall of Mirrors.
 Though somewhat smaller than I expected, it did not disappoint.
 Seventeen mirror-clad arches reflected floor-to-ceiling windows on the opposite wall and the gardens beyond.
 This was the room used by Louis XIV to demonstrate his power; the long walk down the gallery, leading past priceless mirrors, statuary and crystal chandeliers on the way to his raised throne, never failed to impress.
 Today the sight is no less affecting.
 I stood in open-mouthed awe, trying to fully grasp the historical events that had been hosted in this chamber over the past 334 years.

 Photo gallery of the interior of Versailles Palace: